|Olive-backed Pipit Anthus hodgsoni|

 In the hills in and around Suncheon proper, the trees and scrub are alive with Long-tailed, Varied, Marsh, Coal, and Great Tits, Goldcrests, riotous mobs of Vinous-throated Parrotbills, infrequent Japanese White-eyes, Red-flanked Bluetails and Daurian Redstarts, with Pale and Dusky Thrushes lurking at the woodland edges.
 A hilly area near a small reservoir was buzzing with 140+ Eurasian Siskins on February 18th, while four rosacea Eurasian Bullfinch fed nearby.

 At the base of Suncheon’s central mountain, it was a treat to watch a group of ten Azure-winged Magpies noisily work their way through a large grove of bamboo.
 A garbage-filled stream nearby perhaps surprisingly held a dozen Korean Crevice Salamanders writhing out from under rocks, amidst several large egg sacs.
-This lungless species was only discovered in 2005, by an American English teacher.
+This lungless species was only discovered in 2005, by an American English teacher (*update: it seems they were in fact Jeju Salamanders).
 Small numbers of Japanese Pygmy, Great Spotted, and White-backed Woodpecker were busy feeding on different parts of the mountain.

 It’s been a rewarding month of birding in Suncheon, with 88 species seen.
 However, in a place like Suncheon’s Lake Park, the scene is similar to what is happening all over this country.
 The banks of a stream have been made effectively sterile by the addition of big slabs of rock and the removal of most reeds and natural scrub, with heavy pedestrian traffic all around.
 While the 200m section of stream in the park is picked clean of trash regularly, the same stream is trash-choked for dozens of kilometres on either side of the park, with many locals dumping large appliances and heaps of general waste into the water.
 Very little bird life is in evidence in these locations, in spite of nearby ‘Eco-Geo’ posters depicting large flocks of wild birds flourishing.